drbap/magicuser-theme-for-obsidian/README.md

 ![MagicUser theme for programming](images/magicuser_obsidian_code_theme.png)

-The syntax highlighting is similar to the MagicUser themes for VS Code.
+The syntax highlighting is similar to the MagicUser themes for VS Code (MagicUser and MagicUser Light Blue for VS Code).

 ## Mobile Display